-Travel Photography Tips-

 For more information on shot sizes, click HERE.
 The link talks about shot sizes in video production, but the principles can be applied to your travel photography.
 Take a cafe, for example.
 You might want to show the facade because you want to establish where you are.
 From there, you might then want to show the interior because it’s full of character and gives a little bit more information about the cafe than the exterior does.

 Finally, you might want to photograph your coffee and cake because it looks delicious and that’s what you were there for!
 In three shots you have told a story about the cool cafe on the corner that had a quirky interior that serves the most awesome Victoria sponge cake on the planet.
 Get the picture?
 Pun intended!

 12 | Consider It Record Keeping

 One of the best bits about my job is that I get to record where I’ve been, what I’ve done, what I’ve seen and who I’ve met…including some historic moments along the way.
-Treat your travel photography like a form of record keeping.
+Treat your travel photography as a form of record-keeping.
 What do you want to remember from your trip?
 Do you want to remember that delicious cake and coffee you devoured at the town square cafe?
 Well, photograph it!

 Don’t let the keyboard warriors of the internet tell you not to photograph your food.
 It’s your journey, not theirs.
 This will also help you pay attention to detail.
 And what about in the future when you can look back on your travels and see how things have changed or developed or even spark a memory you have forgotten?
 But…